bokse001/Build-you-own-weather-station/README.md

 ## Test your laptop and nodeMCU setup
-- Load the example sketch “blink” into the Arduino IDE from File->Examples->01 Basics->Blink
+- Load the example sketch “Blink” into the Arduino IDE from File->Examples->01 Basics->Blink
 - Try compiling it by pressing the Verify button
 - When ok, connect the nodeMCU to your laptop:
 	- 	Connect the nodeMCU with the USB cable